skrub-data/skrub/doc/userguide_tablevectorizer.rst

 | Datetime columns              | |DatetimeEncoder|                           |
 +-------------------------------+---------------------------------------------+

-To change the encoder or alter default parameters, create a new encoder and pass it to |TableVectorizer|.
+To change the encoder or alter default parameters, instantiate an encoder and pass it to |TableVectorizer|.

 .. code-block:: python